 This is the most economical and popular type of plan, and the one that most people begin with.

-With a shared hosting plan, your website will be on a server that’s shared with multiple other tenants.
-Although it’s not the most powerful type of hosting, it’s more than sufficient for many users who need to sustain a low-traffic website.
+Although it’s not the most powerful type of hosting, shared web hosting is more than sufficient for many users who need to sustain a low-traffic website such as a blog.
 For many people with smaller projects that are less demanding, sacrificing features for lower costs is well worth it.

 Shared hosting cost